akvorado/akvorado/docs/configuration.md

 - `listen` to specify the IP and UDP port to listen for new flows
 - `workers` to specify the number of workers to spawn to handle incoming flows
-- `buffer-size` to specify the number of flows to buffer when pushing them to the core component
+- `queue-size` to specify the number of flows to queue when pushing them to the core component

 For example: